ptobuon/Browser-py/README.md

 # Browser-py
-A simple web browser written in python
+A simple web browser written in python using PyQt5